purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/web-pages.md

 ```

-Then finally we can change our `web-ui` code to generate HTML rather than JSON.
+Then finally we can change our `web-server` code to generate HTML rather than JSON.

-Make sure you're in the `crates/web-ui` folder and add the `web-pages` crate to your `Cargo.toml` using the following command:
+Make sure you're in the `crates/web-server` folder and add the `web-pages` crate to your `Cargo.toml` using the following command:

 ```sh
 cargo add --path ../web-pages
 ```

-Update `crates/web-ui/src/main.rs`
+Update `crates/web-server/src/main.rs`

 ```rust
 mod config;